-COVID-19 has had a serious impact on millions of Americans’ finances.
-If you’ve recently experienced a financial setback, your credit score may take a hit.
-That can have a significant impact on your ability to borrow money—whether it’s for a mortgage, a personal loan or a new credit card.
+Whether you have had a recent financial setback or are worried that you may in the future, it’s a good idea to take some steps to keep your credit score in good standing.
+Doing so can have a significant impact on your ability to borrow money—whether it’s for a mortgage, a personal loan or a new credit card.
 Here’s how to maintain good credit during a financial setback.

-Creditors know that some people are having a tough time paying their bills right now, and many are offering hardship relief, such as credit line increases and better terms or interest rates.
-If you know you need to miss a payment or can only make a partial one, let your lenders know.
+Creditors know that people can have trouble paying their bills during a hardship (such as a job loss).
+If you know you will need to miss a payment or can make only a partial one, let your lenders know.
 Just make sure to do so before the payment is due.
+Your lender may be willing to offer some temporary relief.
 Be sure to get all the details of the agreement in writing in case you need to reference them in the future.

-Two bills that can have a serious impact on your credit are your mortgage and student loans.
-If you’re having trouble paying your mortgage in full, ask your servicer about mortgage forbearance.
-This allows you to pay at a lower rate or even temporarily skip payments.
+Two monthly bills that can have a serious impact on your credit are your mortgage and student loans.
+If you’re having trouble paying either loan in full, ask your servicer about forbearance.
+This can allow you to pay at a lower rate or even temporarily skip payments.
 However, it’s important that you fully understand the financial implications and repayment terms before opting in.
 You’ll want to find out if you’ll owe a lump sum once the grace period ends or if your monthly payments will be higher once your repayment period starts.

 When you’re in the middle of a stressful situation, it can be hard to remember when various bills are due.
-But even one missed payment can have a sizeable effect on your credit score— some scoring models account on-time payments for 35 percent of your total score.
+But even one missed payment can have a sizeable effect on your credit score—in some scoring models, on-time payments account for 35 percent of your total score.
 Automating payments means you’ll avoid missing one inadvertently.

 Remember that any financial moves you may make during this time, such as refinancing your mortgage, applying for a personal loan or asking for additional credit, will require potential lenders to check your credit.
 These types of inquiries are known as “hard pulls” and can have a slightly negative effect on your credit score.
 They’ll also remain on your credit report for about two years.
 While credit inquiries are unavoidable, make sure you’re truly interested before applying.